 The procedures here at Beauty Ink are relatively painless.
 Everyone is unique when it comes to different forms of tattooing on different parts of the face and body.
 When Kati performs microblading, due to it's unique and manual technique, she does not use numbing gel for the first pass.
 This is because she likes to avoid compromising the skin, and to keep it clean and taut to start off her blading.
 Once the skin is opened up, numbing is applied and the remaining time of the procedure is painless!
 When Kati performs micropigmentation, she always provides a pre-numb anesthetic as well as numbing throughout the procedure as these techniques are deeper into the skin.

 Permanent makeup and it's longevity range from client to client.
 There are many factors that go into healing a tattoo and it's proper care over the years.
-Microblading tends to be the most semi permanent form of tattooing, sitting at a minimum of 6 months to 1-3 years.
-Micropigmentation can last anywhere from 3-5 years depending on the client and this is when they return for a color boost session with these techniques.
+Microblading tends to be the most semi permanent form of tattooing, sitting at a minimum of 6 months to 1 year.
+Micropigmentation can last up to 2-3 years depending on the client and this is when they return for a color boost session with these techniques.
 Once your tattoos start to fade out is when you want to come back to Beauty Ink for a color boost touch-up session!

 Kati is an expert at creating what permanent makeup style is best for her clients.
 She uses many different techniques, measurements and guidelines on each unique person to provide the best most realistic permanent makeup for their face.
 "A good brow or lip should always catch someone's eye and think, "Is that real?
 It look's so natural!" -Kati